Hello, I’m Ingo Hampe,

 photography as a mindfulness practice

-Hello, I’m Ingo Hampe, a self‑taught photographer, mindful observer, and lifelong student of the inner and outer world.
+I’m a self‑taught photographer, mindful observer, and lifelong student of the inner and outer world.
 My journey with the camera began in Hannover when I received my first camera at fourteen.
 Even then, I sensed that photography meant something different to me.
 It wasn’t about capturing moments – it was about learning to how to see, and allowing the image reveal itself rather than pushing it into existence.

 Today I describe my practice as conscious photography: a contemplative approach rooted in mindfulness, shaped by Zen and Wabi‑Sabi, and nourished by my own ongoing journey of personal growth and shadow work.